 GTS Differential Control Software

-An open diff is great in the supermarket carpark, as it allows for the car to make tight turns at low speed with no excess noise or tyre hop.
+An open diff is great in the supermarket carpark, as it allows for the car to make tight turns at low speed with no excess noise.
 Both rear axels can turn independantly of each other…which is great until you throw the car into a power-slide, and find the inside wheel spinning up whilst the outside wheel grips.
 Huge cloud of tyre smoke, no powerslide, no grip…not great.
 Now, if you limit the amount the wheels can turn independently very aggressively, both axels are forced to share the power, resulting in superb control and a perfect drift round a corner.
-The car feels more stable at speed as all the power isn’t being diverted to just one wheel…but when we get back to the supermarket carpark, we find the back of the car bounces and skips and jolts around as the axels need to move at different speeds to each other!
+The car feels more stable at speed as all the power isn’t transferring to just one wheel…but when we get back to the supermarket carpark, we find the back of the car bounces and skips and jolts around as the axels need to move at different speeds to each other!

 Perhaps better explained with this short video;